timmccann222/Public-Writeups-Library/HackTheBox/Linux Machines/Sau/README.md

 * Website is powered by `request-baskets | Version: 1.2.1` and source code looks to be available on [github](https://github.com/darklynx/request-baskets).
 * There is [CVE-2023-27163](https://github.com/entr0pie/CVE-2023-27163) available for this version of `request baskets` software.
-* The CVE is for SSRF vulnerability.
+* The CVE is for SSRF vulnerability, which can allow us to access internal services hosted on ports that are not accessible to external users (i.e. filtered ports 80 and 8338).
+*